K3 Technology

 Many medical devices run outdated operating systems that cannot be patched without voiding the manufacturer's warranty or FDA certification.
 They often use proprietary protocols that standard security tools don't monitor.
 They frequently require network access to transmit data to EHR systems but shouldn't have unrestricted access to the broader network.

-K3 Technology implements network segmentation strategies that isolate medical devices on dedicated VLANs, monitors their network behavior for anomalies, and ensures they can communicate with necessary clinical systems while remaining isolated from potential attack vectors.
+K3 Technology can help plan network segmentation strategies that isolate medical devices on dedicated VLANs, review network behavior for anomalies, and limit communication to necessary clinical systems where the environment supports that design.

 What Healthcare-Specific Managed IT Includes